JesusVelaz/Stock/README.md

 This is a streamlit application using the yahoo finance API to display information regarding inputted stocks.

-To view the application click on the link: https://jesusvelaz-stock-stockapi-g4zi7y.streamlit.app/
+To view the application click on this link: https://jesusvelaz-stock-stockapi-g4zi7y.streamlit.app/

 Due to inactivity of the website, streamlit might put the application to sleep.